sdv-dev/SDV/docs/user_guides/timeseries/par.rst

 Conditional Sampling
 ~~~~~~~~~~~~~~~~~~~~

-On the previous examples we had the model generate random values for use
+In the previous examples we had the model generate random values for use
 to populate the ``context_columns`` and the ``entity_columns``.
 In order
 to do this, the model learned the context and entity values using a
-``GaussianCopula``, which later on used to sample new realistic values
+``GaussianCopula``, which later on was used to sample new realistic values
 for them.
 This is fine for cases in which we do not have any constraints
 regarding the type of data that we generate, but in some cases we might
 want to control the values of the contextual columns to force the model
-into generating data of certain type.
+into generating data of a certain type.

 In order to achieve this, we will first have to create a
 ``pandas.DataFrame`` with the expected values.